farkasf/override/level07/walkthrough.md

 ## methodology
 - ret2libc attack

-As we observe the behaviour of the binary upon entering various inputs and the disassembled code, we realized several things:
+As we observed the behavior of the binary with various inputs and examined the disassembled code, we realized several things:

-- the main functionality lies in storing and reading numbers from an array
+- the main functionality involves storing and reading numbers from an array
-- there are 100 active number positions in the array
+- the array has 100 active number positions
-- there are no limits for the indices, so we can access stack memory
+- there are no limits on indices, so we can access stack memory
 - some positions are protected (zero + indices divisible by 3)
-- information in <code>env</code> and <code>argv</code> are overwritten before the storage interface is executed (= no shellcode)
+- the `env` and `argv` are overwritten before the storage is run (= no shellcode)

-We continue by printing the stack variables stored on indices greater than 100:
+We start by printing stack variables stored in indices greater than 100:
 ``` shell
 level07@OverRide:/$ bash /tmp/print_stack.sh
 tab[100]: 0x1